earthtoolsmaker/website/content/posts/local-feature-matching/index.md

 ---
 title: "Identify individuals with Local Feature Matching"
-description: A comprehensive examination of the systems designed to accurately identify trout by matching their unique markings using computer vision techniques.
+description: A comprehensive examination of using local feature matching for individual identification.
 date: 2024-12-09
 image: /images/posts/trout-identification-preprocessing/cover.png
-tags: ["AI", "vision", "identification"]
+tags: ["AI", "vision", "identification", "local feature matching"]
 ---

 In this blog post, we will explore a powerful technique widely used for